How much can ChatGPT really help Computational Biologists in Programming?: Introduction

 The basis of ChatGPT is the Transformer encoder-decoder architecture \cite{vaswani2017attention} built based on the attention mechanism.
 The concept of language modeling based auto-regressive unsupervised pretraining made it possible to use large amount of unlabeled data to enrich such models \cite{radford2018improving}.
 Although during 2018-2020, masked pretraining based Transformers started becoming popular because of the training efficiency \cite{devlin2018bert}, it was gradually proven that generational pretraining enables the models perform better in zero shot (no task-specific labeled data required) and few shot (very few labeled data required) learning tasks \cite{radford2019language,brown2020language}.
 ChatGPT is in essence the GPT-3.5 model \cite{ye2023comprehensive} which evolved from GPT-1, GPT-2 and GPT-3 \cite{brown2020language}.
 The evolution of GPT-1 to GPT-3 is mainly attributed to larger models and larger training corpus.
 GPT-3.5 is the result of further supervised fine-tuning of GPT-3 model along with the application of reinforcement learning with human feedback \cite{ouyang2022training}.

 With the recent diverse usage of ChatGPT, researchers have started investigating this tool from different perspectives.
-Zhang et al. performed a detail survey on ChatGPT in terms of its potential in artificial general intelligence \cite{zhang2023one}; while Sobania et al. analyzed its bug fixing capability \cite{sobania2023analysis}.
-Borji et al. focused on general failure scenarios of ChatGPT such as factual, logical and reasoning error \cite{borji2023categorical}; while another recent paper only focused on the limited mathematical capability of ChatGPT \cite{frieder2023mathematical}.
+Zhang et al. performed a detail survey on ChatGPT in terms of its potential in artificial general intelligence \cite{zhang2023one}.
+Sobania et al. on the other hand analyzed its bug fixing capability \cite{sobania2023analysis}.
+Borji et al. focused on general failure scenarios of ChatGPT such as factual, logical and reasoning error \cite{borji2023categorical}.
+Another recent paper only focused on the limited mathematical capability of ChatGPT \cite{frieder2023mathematical}.
 A recent research \cite{lubiana2023ten} has focused on some important tips regarding how ChatGPT can be utilized by computational biologists overall.
-Another recent research \cite{piccolo2023many} has focused on ChatGPT's performance on Bioinformatics coding assignment solving.
+Another recent research \cite{piccolo2023many} has focused on ChatGPT's performance on bioinformatics coding assignment solving.
 In this paper, we elaborate the potential use cases and limitations of ChatGPT from computational biology coding perspective.
-We discuss different aspects such as- code generation, reviewing, documentation, debugging, explanation, conversion, concept understanding and data visualization.
+We discuss different aspects such as code generation, reviewing, documentation, debugging, explanation, conversion, concept understanding and data visualization.
+An overview of how ChatGPT can be used in a computational biology project coding workflow is provided in Figure \ref{fig:overview}.
 We hope that the real life examples provided in this paper will help users be aware of the potential issues of ChatGPT while using this influential tool.
+The records of our interaction with ChatGPT mentioned in different parts of the paper have been provided in the last section.

-\section{Typical knowledge based question answering}
+\section{Typical Knowledge Based Question Answering}